openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 The pass is a part of `AdjustForVPU` pipeline.

 This pass replaces all `Reorder` and `Transpose` operations with `MemPermute` operation.
+### `-convert-to-mixed-precision`: Convert DPU task without fake quantize behind to mixed-precision operation
+The pass is a part of `LowPrecision` pipeline.
+Converts DPU task to mixed-precision operation where there is no quantize operation for the output of a DPU task
+### `-convert-to-scale-shift`: Convert Add and Multiply operations to ScaleShift operations
+This pass replaces suitable `Add` and `Multiply` operations with `ScaleShift` operations.
 ### `-convert-weights-to-u8`: Shift data from a signed range to an unsigned one
 The pass is a part of `LowPrecision` pipeline.